adepierre/Caffe_CycleGAN/README.md

 ## Testing

-To test a model, set the testing parameters in `launch_files/test.bat` as you like and then launch it.
+To test a trained model, set the testing parameters in `launch_files/test.bat` as you like and then launch the script.
-A model trained with Horse2Zebra dataset is provided if you just want play with it: `launch_files/CycleGAN_H2Z.caffemodel` and `launch_files/CycleGAN_Z2H.caffemodel`.

-The model doesn't perform very well for every images...
+The network doesn't perform very well for every images...

 ![Failure case 1](Assets/Failure_case.png)